tvanmaren/js-unit-testing/readme.md

 $ touch test.js
 ```

-Run the command `mocha` to make sure mocha and chai are set up correctly.
+Run the command `mocha` to make sure the Mocha and Chai npm modules are imported correctly.
 You should see `0 passing (2ms)` in your terminal.

 ##main.js: Set Up Export Module
-Prepare to add code to the module.exports object by adding the following to main.js:
+Prepare to add code to the `module.exports` object by adding the following to main.js:
 ```
 module.exports = {
   //code goes here